nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 ### Varicose veins without ulceration (ICD code I83.012/.022 for ulcer, I83.811/.812 for inflammation)

 Relevant information = symptoms, use of compression stockings, prior treatments, prior imaging.
+ECL wound care team if not already seen by them.
+If severely symptomatic despite consistent use of compression stockings for at least three months --> venous insufficiency study; saphenous vein ablation if valvular incompetence in the thigh segment of that vein.

 If s/p recent vein intervention: single follow-up at 1-2 weeks with post-intervention 2nd floor radiology ultrasound to r/o DVT.

 ### PAD and ischemic rest pains (ICD code I70.221/.222)